benmvp/slides/2020/flashback/webdev.md

   * Burn columns with offset
 - But what do you do if CSS doesn't exist?
   * Or at least it's not guaranteed to be available in all browsers?
+  * Yeah there was a time when CSS didn't exist!

 /////
 <!-- .slide: data-background="url(../../img/webdev/celso-405219-unsplash.jpg) no-repeat center" data-background-size="cover" -->